By Adam D. Blum, MFT, Gay Therapy Center Founder and Director

 --You remember his birthday and plan events to delight him but that isn't reciprocated.

 --You do most of the household drudgery and he doesn't acknowledge you for that.

 --You regularly ask him questions about his day but he doesn't do the same.

 --New acquaintances receive a great deal of inspired attention from him but you do not.

 --When you mention some of these issues he becomes highly defensive and critical.

 If you tend to be codependent then you might be asking right now, "What can I do that will help or change him?"
 The difficult to accept--but true answer-- is "nothing."
 Each of us must be motivated from within to change.
 Period.

 So what can you do?
 The solution is to start giving your own needs the attention they deserve.
 That means figuring out what they are, respecting them, and bringing people into your life who enjoy meeting them.

 For more information about how we help individuals and couples please visit our website at www.thegaytherapycenter.com.
-We offer services in our San Francisco office or by Skype or phone worldwide.
+We offer services in our San Francisco, New York, or Los Angeles offices or by Skype or phone worldwide.